Kratochvilova/archdiffer/docs/rest_api/rest_api.rst

 Accessing stored data is possible without authentication.
 For modifying data, the authentication is required.

-To authenticate, provide api_login:api_token using the basic HTTP authentication.
+To authenticate, provide login:token using the basic HTTP authentication.

-The api_login and api_token can be obtained and renewed at the /api page.
+The login and token can be obtained and renewed at the /api page.